 Take time to plan your class schedule

 Sitting down and realistically planning your class schedule will mean no missed snacks and no rushing across campus.
 Sit down with an Academic Advisor and a map of campus to plan your semester's classes.
-Ironing out times for meals and snacks, time to take your medicine or injections, and allowing enough time to get from one class to the next without all the stress.
+Iron out times for meals and snacks, time to take your medicine or injections, and allow enough time to get from one class to the next without all the stress.

 If you have an illness that affects how you eat, it’s important to notify your university’s food services department.
 If you’re new to the university, setting up a meeting with the food services director is a great first step.
 During your meeting, you’ll be able to find out quite a bit, like whether or not you’re required to live on campus to eat in the dining halls.

 During your meeting, it’s important to come prepared with questions like:

 - What accommodations are made for those with food allergies/intolerances?

 - What steps are taken during food prep to make sure there is no cross-contamination?